COVID-19 Remote Learning Resources

 Montessori at Home

-MCS’s Remote Parent Handbook – Learning from home guidebook
+MCS’s Remote Parent Handbook – Learning from a home guidebook

 Aid to Life – supporting the natural development of children from birth to 3 years from a Montessori perspective.